Ankitdhir/userfeedback/README.md

 User Feedback
 ============

-A simple but powerful AngularJS directive that allows you to quickly create feedback / contact us window in any angular page / whole application
+A simple but powerful AngularJS directive that allows you to quickly add a sliding contact us / feedback box on your website.
+The user feedback can slide out with smooth animation effect when clicking the FEEDBACK link.

 To see a demo go here: